reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 2. **Request Forgery**: The request sent to the user's website is forged with values crafted by the attacker.
 When the victim user opens the link in the same browser, a forged request is sent to the website with values set by the attacker along with all the cookies that the victim has associated with that website.

-CSRF is considered a flaw in the [OWASP Top ten](https://owasp.org/www-project-top-ten/) Web Application Security Risks.
-OWASP Top Ten represents a broad consensus about the most critical security risks to web applications.
+CSRF is a common form of attack and has figured several times in the [OWASP Top ten](https://owasp.org/www-project-top-ten/) Web Application Security Risks.
+Open Web Application Security Project (OWASP)  Top Ten represents a broad consensus about the most critical security risks to web applications.

 The OWASP website defines CSRF as:
 > Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
 With a little help from social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.